reijjo/2023-fullstackopen/README.md

 - with filename `npm test -- tests/note_api.test.js`
 - with test/describe name `npm test -- -t 'MY TEST'`
-- with part of the name/describe `npm test -- --t 'MY'`
+- with part of the name/describe `npm test -- --t 'MY't

 ## No more try-catch